vishesh-baghel/portfolio/OBSERVABILITY_SETUP.md

 **At Runtime**: ✅ Fixed by creating `instrumentation.ts` and setting the global flag.
 The warning will not appear when the app is running (dev or production).

-### Warning: "Creating a duplicate database object for the same connection"
+### Warning: Database initialization issues
-**Cause**: Multiple Postgres clients with the same connection string.
+**Cause**: LibSQL file permissions or path issues.
 **Solution**:
-- Use `PORTFOLIO_POSTGRES_URL_SIMPLE` (without query params)
+- Ensure `.mastra` directory is writable
-- Ensure storage and vector use the same connection instance
+- Check `MASTRA_DB_FILE` environment variable if set
-- Current setup reuses connection properly
+- Database files are created automatically on first run

 ### Traces Not Appearing
 **Check**: